bigbio/quantms/docs/identification.rst

    :maxdepth: 2

-The peptide/protein identification workflow is the cornerstone of the Data dependant acquisition (DDA) quantification methods such as LFQ or TMT.
-To identify proteins by mass spectrometry, the proteins of interest in the sample are reduced and then digested into peptides using a proteolytic enzyme (e.g. trypsin).
-The peptides complex mixture is then separated by liquid chromatography which is coupled to the mass spectrometer.
+The peptide identification workflow is the cornerstone of data-dependent acquisition (DDA) quantification methods such as LFQ or TMT and can also be used to create transition libraries for DIA.
+To identify proteins by mass spectrometry, the proteins of interest in the sample are digested into peptides using a proteolytic enzyme (e.g., trypsin).
+The complex peptide mixture is then separated by liquid chromatography which is coupled to the mass spectrometer.

-In DDA mode, the mass spectrometer first records the mass/charge (m/z) of each peptide ion and then selects the peptide ions individually to obtain sequence information via MS/MS (Figure 1).
+In DDA mode, the mass spectrometer first records the mass/charge (m/z) of each peptide ion and then selects the peptide ions individually for fragmentation to obtain sequence information via MS/MS spectra(Figure 1).
 As a result for each sample, millions of MS and corresponding MS/MS are obtained which correspond to all peptides in the mixture.

 .. image:: images/msms.png
    :width: 600
    :align: center

-In order to identified the MS/MS spectra, several computational algorithms and tools can now be used to identify peptides and proteins.
-The most popular ones are based on protein sequence databases, where the experimental MS/MS is compared with the theoretical MS/MS of each peptide obtained from the insilico digestion of the protein database [read review ref 1].
+In order to identify the MS/MS spectra, several computational algorithms and tools can now be used to identify peptides and proteins.
+The most popular ones are based on protein sequence databases, where the experimental MS/MS is compared with the theoretical MS/MS of each peptide obtained from the *in silico* digestion of the protein database [read review ref 1].

-.. note:: Several well established software applications like Mascot and MaxQuant can be used for peptide and protein identification.

-However, most of the computational proteomics tools are designed as single-tiered/monolithic software application where the analytics tasks cannot be distributed, limiting the scalability and reproducibility of the data analysis [ref 2].
-The identification sub-workflow of the `quantms workflow <https://github.com/bigbio/quantms>`_ enables to distribute in cloud/distributed environments all the different steps of a peptide identification workflow including:

-- target/decoy database creation
-- mass spectra processing
-- peptide identification
-- false positive control
-- creation of reports

 .. image:: images/id-dda-pipeline.png
    :width: 400